lhas-dev/monitor-btc/README.md

 ## ⚙️ Configuration

-All configuration is done via the `.env` file (no config.py needed).
+All configuration is done via the `.env` file.
 Edit the `.env` file to customize your strategy and credentials:

 ### Strategy Parameters